-It’s time to take a look at a systems perspective for Higher Ed success that was a big for the LA Unified School District.
+It’s time to take a look at a systems perspective for Higher Ed success that was big for the LA Unified School District.

-If you are suffering from insomnia some night, watch Mindwalk.
+If you are suffering from insomnia some nights, watch Mindwalk.
 This 1990 film, with Sam Waterston, will either cure you of sleeplessness or it will give you a nice look into a systems perspective.
 One of my favorite lines is,

 “At the subatomic level, there is a continual exchange of matter and energy between my hand and this wood.
 Between the wood and the air, and even between you and me.
 I mean a real exchange of photons and electrons.
 Ultimately, whether we like it or not, we’re all part of one inseparable web of relationships.”

 This is true whether we’re looking through the lens of nature, physics, business, or education.
 Instead of concentrating on discrete aspects of a system, we need to look at the whole because it’s part of that “inseparable web.”

 So, what does this mean, exactly?
 I don’t want you to go into a buzzword coma when I start talking about organization redesign and systems perspective.
 It is just a soup-to-nuts approach that runs from strategy development through plan implementation; it is an approach that looks at the entire organization.

 Melville said, “Our lives are connected by a thousand invisible threads”

 – and so are our organizations.
 You can’t look at anything in a vacuum.

 Systems Perspective and the LA Unified School District

 In 2007, we were brought in on a six-month project for the Los Angeles Unified School District, the second-largest school district in the United States, to look at how they were rolling out their new fourth and fifth-grade math curriculum.
 The project was not scoped very well from the outset because they were not looking at it from a systems perspective.